Democratic Society Congress: Ideology

 On 14 July 2011 it announced its support for Democratic Autonomy after having held an extraordinary congress in Diyarbakır with 850 participants.
-The DTK is also active in the solution finding process for the Kurdish-Turkish conflict in Turkey and issued a proposal for a political solution in December 2015.
+The DTK is also active in the solution finding process for the Kurdish–Turkish conflict in Turkey and issued a proposal for a political solution in December 2015.
 According to this proposal it was supported the idea of issuing a new constitution after which Turkey would be structured into several democratic autonomous regions represented in the Grand National Assembly of Turkey.

 Prosecution of sympathizers and members

 Its members are often prosecuted by the Turkish authorities, and the attendance of events organized by the DTK can be viewed as a reason of prosecution as was the case for Evrensel writer Yusuf Karataş.
-Also the attendance of a DTK congress as annon member can be viewed as a reason for prosecution has stated the DTK.
+Also the attendance of a DTK congress as a non member can be viewed as a reason for prosecution according to the DTK.
 Numerous raids were conducted at the delegates houses that were on the list which was confiscated during a search in October 2018.
 Also, Leyla Güven, received a demand to resign from the post of co-chair of the DTK by the Turkish authorities.
-Despite the legal existence of the DTK, a membership in the DTK was deemed as an evidence of being a member in a criminal organization in the indictment of the closure case of the pro-Kurdish HDP.
+Despite the legal existence of the DTK, membership in the DTK was deemed as an evidence of being a member in a criminal organization in the indictment of the closure case of the pro-Kurdish HDP.